 As your business grows, so does the scope of your IT needs.
 Some decisions to meet these needs are made without evaluating the Enterprise Architecture.
-Especially in busy work environments, it is common situation to purchase software to solve short-term problems.
+Especially in busy work environments, it is common to purchase software to solve short-term problems.
 So what happens when the problem is fixed?
 The app stays in your portfolio and is forgotten over time.
 However, this does not mean that the application will not be reflected on your bill.

 Table of Contents